msaroufim/MLblog/_posts/2015-02-14-probability-without-measure.md

 \\(P(\|A\_n - \mu \| \geq \epsilon) \leq Var[A\_n]/ \sigma^2 = \frac{\sigma^2}{n \epsilon^2}  \\)

 Where is the measure theory you may ask?
-Well it's hidden in the proof of Chebyshev's inequality whose proof generally goes something like:
+Well it's hidden in the proof of Chebyshev's inequality.

 ### Bounded Fair Coin Game